General Commencement Information (also reachable through go.wlu.edu/commencement-general-info)

 In the procession of the Faculty, guests will see a variety of academic costumes.
 The design of the gowns has evolved over centuries from medieval origins.
-Most of the regalia seen today represent the Doctor of Philosophy degree.
+Most of the regalia seen during the ceremonies represent the Doctor of Philosophy degree or the Juris Doctor.
 Traditionally, the doctoral gown is black, has full sleeves gathered at the wrists, velvet bars on the sleeves and velvet panels on the front.
 The colors on the hood, which is worn around the shoulders, designate both the academic discipline of the degree earned by the wearer and the university that awarded it.
 The gold tassel on the hat is another sign that the wearer holds a doctoral degree.
 Over the years some universities have adopted gowns in colors that complement their hoods.

 International flags are displayed at university events to represent the home countries of students.
-The flags of the following countries have been displayed in the last four years: Afghanistan, Argentina, Austria, Bangladesh, Barbados, Belize, Bolivia, Brazil, Bulgaria, Canada, Chile, Costa Rica, Denmark, Dominican Republic, Ecuador, El Salvador, Eritrea, Ethiopia, Fiji, France, Gambia, German Federal Republic, Ghana, Greece, Haiti, Hong Kong, Hungary, India, Iran, Ireland, Israel, Italy, Jamaica, Japan, Jordan, Kenya, Lebanon, Mexico, Morocco, Nepal, Netherlands, New Zealand, Nigeria, Norway, Pakistan, Palestinian Authority, Paraguay, People's Republic of China, Peru, Phillipines, Poland, Republic of China (Taiwan), Republic of South Korea, Romania, Russia, Rwanda, Senegal, Serbia, Singapore, South Africa, Spain, Swaziland, Sweden, Switzerland, Tunisia, Turkey, Uganda, Ukraine, Union of Myanmar, United Kingdom, United Republic of Cameroon, Venezuela, Vietnam, Zimbabwe, and the United States of America.
-Washington and Lee is grateful to the family of Douglas Panzer '98 and '99, for their generosity in helping us to build our original collection of international flags. [top]
+In addition to the flag of the United States of America, the flags of the following countries have been displayed in the last four years: Afghanistan, Argentina, Austria, Bangladesh, Barbados, Belize, Bolivia, Brazil, Bulgaria, Canada, Chile, Colombia, Costa Rica, Denmark, Dominican Republic, Ecuador, El Salvador, Eritrea, Ethiopia, Fiji, Finland, France, Gambia, German Federal Republic, Ghana, Greece, Haiti, Hong Kong, Hungary, India, Indonesia, Iran, Ireland, Israel, Italy, Jamaica, Japan, Jordan, Kenya, Lebanon, Mexico, Morocco, Nepal, Netherlands, New Zealand, Nigeria, Norway, Pakistan, Palestinian Authority, Paraguay, People's Republic of China, Peru, Philippines, Poland, Republic of China (Taiwan), Republic of South Korea, Romania, Russia, Rwanda, Senegal, Serbia, Singapore, South Africa, Spain, Swaziland, Sweden, Switzerland, Tunisia, Turkey, Uganda, Ukraine, Union of Myanmar, United Kingdom, United Republic of Cameroon, Venezuela, Vietnam, and Zimbabwe. [top]

-RAIN PLAN: Though we expect the weather to be warm and dry, if the ground in front of Lee Chapel is saturated or if rain (not drizzle) is falling - and only as a last resort - undergraduate ceremonies will be held at an indoor facility, VMI's Cameron Hall gymnasium on North Main Street.
+Though we expect the weather to be warm and dry, if the ground in front of Lee Chapel is saturated or if rain (not drizzle) is falling -- and only as a last resort -- undergraduate ceremonies will be held at an indoor facility, VMI's Cameron Hall gymnasium on North Main Street.
 (It is the only facility in the area which can accommodate the 4,500 people who usually attend.)
 See the Inclement Weather page for more information.
 Law Commencement would be held in W&L's Warner Center gymnasium. [top]

-REMOTE VIEWING: For the undergraduate commencement ceremony, air-conditioned, remote viewing locations are Stackhouse Theater on the first floor of Elrod University Commons and Northen Auditorium on the second level of Leyburn Library, in addition to the streaming video on the Web. [top]
+For the undergraduate commencement ceremony, air-conditioned, remote viewing of the Commencement exercises is available in the first aid/cooling station area of Newcomb Hall and in the Leyburn Smart Zone on the main floor of Leyburn Library, in addition to the streaming video on the Web. [top]

-RINGS: Balfour is the official provider of class rings for both undergraduates and law students.
-Rings may be ordered at any time from the University Store and at the special Law Grad Fair (Lewis Hall Moot Court Lobby, February 11-12, 10 am to 4 pm) and the Undergraduate Grad Fair (Elrod Commons, February 26-28, 9 am to 5 pm). [top]
+Balfour is the official provider of class rings for both undergraduates and law students.
+Rings may be ordered at any time from the University Store as well as the Law Grad Fair and the Undergraduate Grad Fair. [top]

-SOCIAL MEDIA: Commencement 2014 will be covered live on Twitter and Instagram at go.wlu.edu/wlu14.
-Share your photos and observations using #wlu14.
+Commencement 2020 will be covered live on Twitter and Instagram at go.wlu.edu/wlu18.
+Share your photos and observations using #wlu20.

-SPEAKERS: Each of the ceremonies is led by the president of the university, Dr. Kenneth P. Ruscio.
-The commencement speaker for the Law School on May 10, will be announced in Winter 2014.
-The speaker at the undergraduate Baccalaureate Service on May 21 will be announced in Winter 2014.
-Speakers at the undergraduate commencement on May 22 will be announced in Winter 2014. [top]
+Each of the ceremonies is led by the president of the university, Dr. William C. Dudley.
+The commencement speaker for the Law School on May 8, will be announced in March 2020.
+The main speaker at the undergraduate baccalaureate service on May 27 will be announced during Winter 2020.
+The newly elected Algernon Sydney Sullivan Award winners also speak during Baccalaureate.
+President Dudley and a student leader to be announced in Winter 2020 will be the speakers at the undergraduate commencement on May 28. [top]

-TICKETS: The number of guests at commencement is not limited, and those attending may sit anywhere in the area other than in a few designated sections.
-No tickets are required for any of the Washington and Lee's Commencement activities and the ceremonies are open to the public. [top]
+The number of guests at commencement is not limited, and those attending may sit anywhere in the area other than in a few designated sections.
+No tickets are required for any of the Washington and Lee's commencement activities and the ceremonies are open to the public. [top]